pulsar-edit/pulsar/shared/select-list/README.md

 # select-list

-Fuzzy-searchable select list component for [Pulsar](https://pulsar-edit.dev/).
+Fuzzy-searchable select list component for Lumine.
 An [etch component](https://github.com/atom/etch) with keyboard/mouse navigation and built-in panel management.

 Fork of [atom-select-list](https://github.com/atom/atom-select-list).
-Designed exclusively for use in Pulsar packages.
+Designed exclusively for use in Lumine packages.

 ## Features